NSHipster/articles/2012-11-19-ns_enum-ns_options.md

 category: Cocoa
 rating: 7.0
 tags: popular
-description: "A skilled Objective-C developer is able to gracefully switch between Objective and Procedural paradigms, and use each to their own advantage."
+excerpt: "A skilled Objective-C developer is able to gracefully switch between Objective and Procedural paradigms, and use each to their own advantage."
 ---

 When everything is an object, nothing is.